open/close all folders

 - Killed Off for Real: Dies in Aji Tae's massive, final blast wave.

-- Manipulative Bitch: She has absolutely no qualms resorting to tactics just as dirty or dirtier than Munsu's to get the job done.
+- Manipulative Bastard: She has absolutely no qualms resorting to tactics just as dirty or dirtier than Munsu's to get the job done.

 - Nice Hat: Her cowboy hat is her signature style.